doctrine/orm/UPGRADE.md

  * identifier properties are always set when the ORM produces a proxy instance
  * calling a method on a proxy no longer causes proxy lazy-loading if the method does not access any un-initialized proxy state
+ * accessing entity private state, even with reflection, will trigger lazy-loading

 The following methods have been deprecated, and should no longer be used: